You know those times when life is just a total mess and everything falls apart?

 5000+kms of driving gave us a lot of listening time for podcasts.
 We especially liked Off Track, The Long Way Home, Dr. Karl’s Shirtloads of Science, and Myths and Legends (may need censoring for adult themes).

 We stocked up on library books and all the kids managed to read quite a bit.
-Rex and Forrest listened to hours of books on Epic!, including books about explorers (I’ve heard a lot about Ibn Battuta lately).
+Rex and Forrest listened to hours of books on Libby, including books about explorers (I’ve heard a lot about Ibn Battuta lately).

 Holli, Asha, and Forrest birdwatch obsessively, and passing through a lot of country very quickly meant they saw a lot of birds each day.